With your help, we can make this technology available across the UK. Here’s how genetic testing for cancer improves diagnosis and care.

 Genetic testing means once we understand how to better diagnose a patient’s cancer, we can develop more personalised and effective treatment plans for them.

-Professor Nazneen Rahman, Head of our Cancer Genetics Clinical Unit, is looking at how the genes someone inherits from their parents may make them more likely to develop certain types of cancer and affect their treatment.
+We are looking at how the genes someone inherits from their parents may make them more likely to develop certain types of cancer and affect their treatment.

 "Genetic testing transformed my treatment"

 Claire was referred to The Royal Marsden after her breast cancer had returned and spread to her liver and spine.